annetters/etch-a-sketch/README.md

 # etch-a-sketch
-Practicing vanilla Javascript with an Etch-a-sketch.
-Use your keyboard to draw.
-Makes use of canvas, keyframes and keyboard presses.
-The goal is to use vanilla Javascript without relying on frameworks.
+The goal is to use vanilla Javascript WITHOUT  relying on frameworks.
+Use your keyboard to draw on the Etch-a-sketch.
+Includes use of canvas, keyframes and keyboard presses.

 # Preview
 https://annetters.github.io/etch-a-sketch/